alstonf/Password-Generator/README.md

 # Password-Generator
-A Fast quick open source and reliable password generator
+A Fast, quick, open source and reliable password generator